This is the text of a speech given by Andrew Leigh, ALP member for Fraser in the ACT, to the McKell Institute.

 - Listen to the Question and Answer session

-- Download a PDF copy of Leigh’s speech from the McKell Institute
+- Download Leigh’s speech to the McKell Institute (PDF)

 What Do We Eat After the Low-Hanging Fruit?

 A Brief Economic History of Australia, With Some Lessons for the Future